-'Not a drop,' said Mr. Bumble, waving his right hand in a dignified, but placid manner.
+'Not a drop.
+Nor a drop,' said Mr. Bumble, waving his right hand in a dignified, but placid manner.

 'I think you will,' said Mrs. Mann, who had noticed the tone of the refusal, and the gesture that had accompanied it.
 'Just a leetle drop, with a little cold water, and a lump of sugar.'